Vaibhāṣika: Rūpa (matter)

 Matter is that which is "subject to deterioration or disintegration."
 As Vasubandhu says, it is what "is repeatedly molested/broken" by contact.
 The main way of defining matter for Vaibhāṣikas is that it has two main distinctive natures: resistance (sa-pratighātatva), which is “the hindrance to the arising of another thing in its own location,” and visibility (sa-nidarśanatva), which allows one to locate matter since "it can be differently indicated as being here or being there" (Saṃghabhadra).

 The primary material dharmas are the four Great Elements (mahābhūta, "Great Reals") — earth (pṛthivī), water (ap), fire (tejas), air (vāyu).
 All other dharmas are "derived matter" (upādāya-rūpa/bhautika) which arise on the basis of the Great Realities.
 According to Dhammajoti: "The four Great Elements exist inseparably from one another, being co-existent causes (sahabhū-hetu) one to another.
-Nevertheless, rūpa-dharma‑s are manifested and experienced in diverse forms because of the difference in intensity or substance of one or more of the four Elements."
+Nevertheless, rūpa-dharmas are manifested and experienced in diverse forms because of the difference in intensity or substance of one or more of the four Elements."

 Vaibhāṣika also had a theory of atoms.
 However, these atoms (paramāṇu) were not seen as eternally immutable or permanent and instead are seen as momentary.
 For Vaibhāṣika, an atom is the smallest unit of matter, which cannot be cut, broken up and has no parts.
 They come together (without touching each other) to form aggregations or "molecules".
-They held that this is "known through mental analysis."
+They held that this is "known through mental analysis".